For more than a decade, I’ve covered the disruption of the news business and increasingly entangled world of media and

 I started out on the media beat as the New York Observer’s “Off the Record” columnist before joining Politico as the publication’s first media reporter.
-In addition to reported pieces, I created a Politico blog focused on the intersection of press and politics.
 I next joined Yahoo News, where I covered the news media as part of a new original reporting initiative, before taking on a similar role at HuffPost for more than six years.
-I rejoined Politico last year as its senior media reporter and author of the Morning Media newsletter.
+I rejoined Politico in 2017 as its senior media reporter and wrote and edited the Morning Media newsletter for 18 months.

 My writing on a retracted “60 Minutes” report on the Benghazi attacks and coverage of the wars in Afghanistan and Iraq was honored with the National Press Club’s Rowse Press Criticism award.

 Before focusing on the news media, I worked as a fact-checker for Artforum and Bookforum magazines and wrote pieces on arts and culture for The Fader, Nylon, Blackbook, The Brooklyn Rail, and New York Press.
 I also wrote the New York Observer’s real estate column, “Manhattan Transfers.”